dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 matches our expectations that eval scores should scale logarithmically, indicating that these tests are well distributed.

-\todo{let's merge these figures} We can also see the test result for the pythia models under the weaker mypy success criteria.
+We can also see the test result for the pythia models under the weaker mypy success criteria.
 As we expected, the mypy results (red bar) are (almost^[Deepseek has one model output that demonstrates complete understanding of nullability, and runs fine at runtime, but fails the typechecker.
 This is because the code it generates catches the `TypeError` and changes control flow instead of checking for `None` values up front.]) always above the mypy++ results (blue bar), as mypy++ is a stricter type system.
 There are six tests in the dataset involving non-annotated functions, and using the weaker mypy typesystem causes up to five more tests to pass than using mypy++^[We don't see all six non-annotated function tests passing under mypy, because models can still fail these tests by producing invalid syntax.]

 Next, we want to understand the training dynamics at play here.
 Below, we can see how Pythia 6.9b performs on the tests during training from